ACD:

 EMERGENCY CALL:

-A telephone request for service which requires immediate action to prevent
+A telephone request for service which requires immediate action to

-other emergency situations determined by local policy.
+of property and other emergency situations determined by local

 EMS: